-Belly Up to East Bay’s Craft Beer Scene for Beer Week
+Belly Up to the East Bay’s Booming Craft Beer Scene

 Oakland alone boasts at least a dozen breweries and nine tasting rooms, according to the Oakland visitors center.
 The East Bay scene is so robust that there’s a dedicated blog for brew geeks called www.eastbaybeer.com.

-In honor of the upcoming SF Beer Week (Feb.
-9-18) — a marathon of tastings that will include nearly 30 East Bay breweries — we offer you the following tasting tour guide to the Oakland Ale Trail and beyond:
+In honor of the annual SF Beer Week – a marathon of tastings that will include nearly 30 East Bay breweries – we offer you the following tasting tour guide to the Oakland Ale Trail and beyond:

 Alameda Island Brewing Co. is a three-year-old, 20-barrel microbrewery.
 Sample beers like Cavanaugh Kolsch, Alameda’s IPA and Sea Haggis Scotch Ale at the industrial-style tasting room with a patio.
 Kids and dogs welcome.
 1716 Park St., Alameda